MaterializeInc/materialize/doc/user/content/sql/create-source/text-s3.md

 ### Example TEXT format

-First we'll create a source that ingests a single file:
+First we'll create a source that ingests a single file.
+Because we're only ingesting a single file, we only require the `ListObject` [permission](https://materialize.com/docs/sql/create-source/text-s3/#permissions-required):

 ```sql
 CREATE MATERIALIZED SOURCE single_object